Land & Aerial Survey Office Facts

 For land survey, we primarily use Trimble survey instruments including robotic total stations, data collectors, GPS receivers, and digital levels.
 Our statewide GPS network (InCORS) uses Leica Geosystems equipment antenna, receivers and software.
 In the office, we use the Trimble survey software for processing data, Bentley’s InRoads Survey together with Microstation for CADD.
 Again we maintain the ability to use MX for older projects that were collected or designed in older formats.

 In some instances, a design consultant may have the need to sub-contract aerial imaging and/or mapping services, however our office must still coordinate those services to ensure cost effectiveness, efficiencies, and that all established standards are met or exceeded.
-INDOT has made a significant investment in aerial imaging and mapping resources (i.e. aircraft, camera, pilot, photographer, photogrammetrist, etc) and it is essential these resources are utilized to the fullest extent in order to get the higher return on that investment for Indiana taxpayers.
+INDOT has made a significant investment in aerial imaging and mapping resources (i.e. camera, pilot, photographer, photogrammetrist, etc) and it is essential these resources are utilized to the fullest extent in order to get the higher return on that investment for Indiana taxpayers.

 When to request aerial survey services